tauanajc/Cunha_etal_2023_CurrBiol/README.md

 This repository contains the scripts used to assemble and analyze the first two genomes of Nematomorpha.
 If you use this repository, please cite:

-Cunha TJ, De Medeiros BAS, Lord A, Sørensen MV, Giribet G. 2023. **Rampant loss of universal metazoan genes revealed by a chromosome-level genome assembly of the parasitic Nematomorpha**.
-Current Biology.
+Cunha TJ, de Medeiros BAS, Lord A, Sørensen MV, Giribet G. 2023. **Rampant loss of universal metazoan genes revealed by a chromosome-level genome assembly of the parasitic Nematomorpha**.
+Current Biology 33, https://doi.org/10.1016/j.cub.2023.07.003

 The assemblies were built with long reads from Oxford Nanopore Technologies, and with Illumina short reads from whole-genome and Hi-C libraries.